 I learned several things that make me seriously doubt the authenticity of virtually all of the stones in the museum.

-The first is the “patina” mentioned in the previous articles.
+The first is the “patina” mentioned in the articles I referenced above.
 If you’ve ever broken a stone that has been sitting out for a few years, you probably noticed that the weathered surface of the stone was a different color than the freshly exposed surface.
 It has been claimed that the grooves in the stones were similarly weathered/not weathered in a way that proved/disproved that they had been exposed for a long time.
 What I found, however, was that the “patina” covering the rock and turning it black was…shoe polish.
 Really.
-I found this out the hard way when I threw a carved stone that I had purchased into my suitcase and it stained my pants.
+I found this out the hard way when I threw a carved stone that I had purchased into my suitcase and the black shoe polish rubbed off on a pair of jeans.
 I assumed that the stones at the museum did not have shoe polish on them, but when I went to the museum, the stones looked exactly like the one I had purchased.
 I asked the museum curator about it, and he said that the black material was indeed shoe polish.
 His explanation was that the people that had found the stones had covered them with shoe polish so that the carvings could be seen easier, but based on the fact that none of the polish ended up in the grooves, I am certain that the polish was applied to the stones before they were carved.

 The second blow to the stones’ authenticity that I came across was the person who sold me a stone.
 The person claimed to have sold some to the museum, and was honest enough to sell the stones cheaply as artwork rather than charging three or four times more and claiming that they were from tombs.
 Based on the unmistakable similarity of the stone I purchased with those in the museum, I tend to believe the story about the sale to the museum.